 - Don’t overcook your salmon.
 Ideally, remove the salmon from the oven before it’s “done” as it will continue cooking while it rests.

-Love Salmon? check out these recipes
+Love Salmon?
+Try these recipes!

 Best Fish Recipes